 Egg donation in the Czech Republic

-Clinics in the Czech Republic offer egg donation to international couples but no access is offered to single women or those in same-sex relationships.
+IVF clinics in the Czech Republic offer egg donation to international couples but no access is offered to single women or those in same-sex relationships.
 There is a maximum age of 48 and individuals may donate up to six times.

 Egg donation in North Cyprus